rc-bellergy/drone-notes/battery/18650-battery.md

     18.5 x 3 = 55.5
     18.5 x 2 = 37
     height = 65.3
-    Binded size: 55.5 x 37 x 65.3 (Wiring and packing not incl uded)
+    Binded size: 55.5 x 37 x 65.3 (Wiring and packing not included)

 SET vorange range
 from 3.1v to 4.1v